hmziqrs/ruxlog-backend/docs/WATCHTOWER_SETUP.md

 # Watchtower Setup Guide

 This guide walks you through enabling zero-SSH deployments using Watchtower.
-With Watchtower running on your VPS, new images pushed to your registry (GHCR) will be pulled automatically and your containers will be restarted safely.
+With Watchtower running on your VPS, new images pushed to your public registry (GHCR) will be pulled automatically and your containers will be restarted safely.

 Our repo already ships a Watchtower service in `docker-compose.prod.yml` and labels the `backend` for safe updates.
 Follow the steps below to finish the setup.